onepf/OpenIAB/README.md

     ```
     otherwise verify purchases on your server side.

-3. Map the SKUs if they are different fot the required stores
+3. Map the SKUs if they are different for the required stores

     ```java
     OpenIabHelper.mapSku(SKU_PREMIUM, OpenIabHelper.STORE_NAME, "org.onepf.trivialdrive.storename.premium");